Medical grade Manuka honey: A kinder option for stoma care

 Aura® Flushable and flushable freedom

 Flushable colostomy pouches have been available on prescription for more than 20 years and the latest version, Aura Flushable, now combines the latest flushable technology with the added comfort of medical grade Manuka honey.
-The pouch features both a biodegradable flange and inner liner (which contains the waste) and can be flushed down any toilet that accepts toilet paper, giving people the freedom to never have to carry a used pouch again.
+The pouch features an inner liner and flange which contain biodegradable materials* and both can be flushed in domestic toilets, single flush siphonic systems and septic tanks, giving people the freedom to never have to carry a used pouch again.

 Freedom To Be